Today’s review is Daredevil: Frank Miller and Klaus Janson volume one

 Keep in mind that at the time, Daredevil wasn’t getting the attention he is now before Miller and Janson came in from what I’ve heard fans say about the hero but thanks to the incredible creative team on this book, the character-driven stories, and not to mention it brings a city that can be filled with both Splendor and depravity such as New York to life.
 When it came to villains, Bullseye and Kingpin were one of my favorite parts in reading this collected series, Bullseye was sadistic and the opposite of what Daredevil stood for, as for Kingpin, Miller did a good job showing how threatening he could be when given the opportunity.

 Thanks for reading!
-If you have any suggestions, news tips, or questions, email me at email@example.com; Also, be sure to Follow and Subscribe to the Nerd Den’s Twitter, and Tumblr!
-Links are located on the Sidebar!Justice is blind, after all!
+If you have any suggestions, news tips, or questions, email me at firstname.lastname@example.org.
+Also, be sure to Follow and Subscribe to the Nerd Den’s Twitter, Tumblr, and now Facebook!Justice is blind, after all!
 The Man Without Fear is back to clean up Hell’s Kitchen, thanks to this unstoppable Daredevil Action Figure.
 Each Marvel Select figure stands over 7-inches tall and features multiple points of articulation, plus one-third of a deluxe three-part urban display base.
 Sculpted by Sam Greenwell, this classic Daredevil is perfect for any superheroic collection or the casual Fan With No Fear!
 Order yours today… if you dare!